Detective Comics

-Detective Comics is an American comic book series published by Detective Comics, later shortened to DC Comics.
+Detective Comics (later retitled as Batman Detective Comics) is an American comic book series published by Detective Comics, later shortened to DC Comics.
 The first volume, published from 1937 to 2011 (and later continued in 2016), is best known for introducing the superhero Batman in Detective Comics #27 (cover-dated May 1939).

 A second series of the same title was launched in September 2011, but in 2016, reverted to the original volume numbering.
 The series is the source of its publishing company's name, and—along with Action Comics, the series that launched with the debut of Superman—one of the medium's signature series.
 Between 1937 and 2011, there were 881 issues of the series.
 It is the longest-running comic book series in the United States.

 Publication history

-Detective Comics was the final publication of the entrepreneur Major Malcolm Wheeler-Nicholson, whose comics company, National Allied Publications, would evolve into DC Comics, one of the world's two largest comic book publishers, though long after its founder had left it.
+Detective Comics was the final publication of the entrepreneur Major Malcolm Wheeler-Nicholson, whose comics company, National Allied Publications, evolved into DC Comics, one of the world's two largest comic book publishers, though long after its founder had left it.
 Wheeler-Nicholson's first two titles were the landmark New Fun: The Big Comic-Magazine #1 (cover-dated Feb.
 1935), colloquially called New Fun Comics #1 and the first such early comic book to contain all-original content, rather than a mix of newspaper comic strips and comic-strip-style new material.
-His second effort, New Comics #1, would be retitled twice to become Adventure Comics, another seminal series that ran for decades until issue #503 in 1983, and was later revived in 2009.
+His second effort, New Comics #1, was retitled twice to become Adventure Comics, another seminal series that ran for decades until issue #503, in 1983, and was later revived in 2009.

-The third and final title published under his aegis would be Detective Comics, advertised with a cover illustration dated December 1936, but eventually premiering three months later, with a March 1937 cover date.
+The third and final title published under his aegis was Detective Comics, advertised with a cover illustration dated December 1936, but eventually premiering three months later, with a March 1937 cover date.
 Wheeler-Nicholson was in debt to printing-plant owner and magazine distributor Harry Donenfeld, who was, as well, a pulp-magazine publisher and a principal in the magazine distributorship Independent News.
-Wheeler-Nicholson took Donenfeld on as a partner in order to publish Detective Comics #1 through the newly formed Detective Comics, Inc., with Wheeler-Nicholson and Jack S. Liebowitz, Donenfeld's accountant, listed as owners.
+Wheeler-Nicholson took Donenfeld on as a partner to publish Detective Comics #1 with Wheeler-Nicholson and Jack Liebowitz, Donenfeld's accountant, listed as owners.
 Wheeler-Nicholson was forced out a year later.

-Originally an anthology comic, in the manner of the times, Detective Comics #1 (March 1937) featured stories in the "hard-boiled detective" genre, with such stars as Ching Lung (a Fu Manchu-style "Yellow Peril" villain); Slam Bradley (created by Jerry Siegel and Joe Shuster before their character Superman saw print two years later); and Speed Saunders, among others.
+Originally an anthology comic, Detective Comics #1 (March 1937) featured stories in the "hard-boiled detective" genre, with such stars as Ching Lung (a Fu Manchu-style "Yellow Peril" villain); Slam Bradley (created by Jerry Siegel and Joe Shuster before their character Superman saw print two years later); and Speed Saunders, among others.
 Its first editor, Vin Sullivan, also drew the debut issue's cover.
 The Crimson Avenger debuted in issue #20 (October 1938).

 Early issues of the series have been criticized for their racism and xenophobia.